Grantoo/opsworks-cookbooks/fuel_mongodb_copy/README.md

 Usage
 -----

 1. Launch an instance in opsworks application Mongodb Copy.
 This will create volumes from backup snapshots.
 It is a good idea to launch an instance with big enough memory for the database size.
+You must launch this instance in us-east-1b as the script creates volumes there.
 1. SSH into server
 1. Stop mongo db server `sudo service mongod stop`
 1. Modify /etc/mongod.conf (e.g. `sudo vi /etc/mongod.conf`)